From the Series

 “It’s like a uniform: whenever anyone is getting married or there is a funeral.
 And it’s not just for my tribe, the Yoruba people.
 In all the images I saw the material was colourful Aso Oke,” says Owolabi.

-An art director, he had quite his advertising job in 2012 to go freelance when he began his research.
+An art director, he had quit his advertising job in 2012 to go freelance when he began his research.
 Owolabi found that Aso Oke was one of few authentically Nigerian woven fabrics.

 There are so many so-called African prints, but which ones can we say are 100 percent ours?
 Every bride in Nigeria wants to wear Aso Oke.